JakubMrowicki/auto-tints/README.md

     * View order history
     * View previous orders

+## Future Features/Changes
+I learned so much about Django thoughout this project but I really didn't give myself enough time to create something I was really proud of.
+I definitely want to create more with Django now that I'm more familiar with e-commerce websites and how their procedures work.

+Some features I would add are listed below:
+* Forum feature
+* Override the Django user model instead of creating a UserProfile model
+* Complete redesign

 # 5: Technologies Used
 This project uses the following technologies:
 * HTML5